| | | | | | |

 A quick 10-second video to illustrate how important the right shoes are on the Camino

-I left my old boots in Santiago and immediately went in search of new kicks when I got home.
-At REI, I tested a number of different shoes before deciding on the Oboz Sapphire Mid BDry Hiking Boots.
+When I returned from my first pilgrimage on the Camino del Norte, I went straight to REI and tested a number of different shoes before deciding on the Oboz Mid BDry Hiking Boots.

 The Oboz hiking boots will be on my next Camino de Santiago packing list

-The insoles provide great arch support and they aren’t SO waterproof that ALL moisture (read: sweat) is trapped in your boots and on your feet.
+What I loved about the Oboz: The insoles provide great arch support, and the shoes provide great ankle support.
+They aren’t SO waterproof that ALL moisture (read: sweat) is trapped in your boots and on your feet.
 They are beautifully breathable but still waterproof.
-I’ve waded through small streams and my feet stayed dry.
+I waded through small streams, and my feet stayed perfectly dry.

 Over dinner at the end of your day on the Camino, you will read ahead about the next day’s Camino stage.
 That’s when you’ll find out whether you’re in for a day of pavement or trails.
-If you’ve got a trail day ahead of you, a pair of Altra Trail Running shoes like the ones Lizz wore is the way to go.
+If you’ve got a trail day ahead of you, you’ll be happy if you have a pair of Altra Trail Running shoes like the ones Lizz wore.
 Here they are at Amazon.

 Trail runners will make my camino de santiago packing list for the next pilgrimage